naxos/NXLogging/README.md

 - [Customisation](Documentation/Customisation.md) - Customised log output
 - [Extensions](Documentation/Extensions.md) - Extending the framework

 We hope, you will enjoy NXLogging and wish you happy coding!
-If you have any questions, don't hesitate to contact us at <info@naxos-software.com>.

 License
 =======